Creeping Moss (Selaginella) Indoor Care, Propagation, Problems and Solutions

 Potting Mix

-The best soil for Creeping Moss should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients like these quality potting mixes available at Etsy.
+The best soil for Creeping Moss should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

 Repotting